 We hung around Whitefish and still had a good time, eating at, “Wrap & Roll” and visiting shops.
-Karla was checking the schedule for the Russell Museum the day before we headed over and found Great Falls had some rain too.
+Karla was checking the schedule for the C.M.
+Russell Museum.
+Turns out Great Falls had some rain too.
 3″ in a half-hour had been too much, the museum, “sprung a leak” and was now closed for repairs.

 Stuck in your room because of rain?
 Karla watches Olympics….

 On with the show!

 There are two ways across the park, GTTSR and MT.
 Hwy 2 which is plowed and used more during the long winter closure of the, “Sun Road.”
 At the top is Logan Pass and the visitor center.

 The parking lot is always full and blocked off by 8 AM, so if you want to stop, go early.
 Or ride a motorcycle

 On our second ride across, we hit Logan Pass about 8:30.
 The ranger was not allowing anyone to enter…….but then he pointed at us and waived us in……weird I thought.

 The cars behind us were probably thinking other words……

 Big Horn sheep and mountain goats are common in this area, sometimes in the parking lot.

 The ride east from Logan Pass is tamer than the west side but none the less gorgeous.
 Jackson Glacier, St. Mary Lake & Visitor center awaits.
 Then exit the park, head north towards Canada and re-enter at the Many Glacier Area to find Swiftcurrent Lake and visitor center.